The-BOZORG/Signup-Login-Server-Side/README.md

 # Signup-Login Project

-A simple signup and login system with backend (Server side).
+A simple signup and login system with only backend (server-side).

 ## Description